 What to look for in a carrier

-Look for a cat carrier which opens from the front and sides and is large enough for the cat to comfortably turn around and the sides offer a visible shield.
+Look for a cat carrier that opens from the front and sides and is large enough for the cat to comfortably turn around and the sides offer a visible shield.

 Making trips to the veterinarian less stressful

-Finding a veterinarian who is certified in Fear Free or Cat Friendly is also great for all pets.
-This means the veterinarian has undergone training to promote an environment which is as stress-free as possible, which includes soft hands and gentle restraint, treats, limiting eye contact and separate waiting areas for cats and dogs.
+Finding a veterinarian who is certified in Fear Free or is also great for all pets.
+This means the veterinarian has undergone training to promote an environment that is as stress-free as possible, which includes soft hands and gentle restraint, treats, limiting eye contact and separate waiting areas for cats and dogs.

-Spray the inside of the carrier with Feliway, which is a synthetic pheromone which simulates the cat’s own ‘feel-good’ hormones and can reduce stress.
+Spray the inside of the carrier with Feliway, which is a synthetic pheromone that replicates the cat’s own feel-good hormones and can reduce stress.

 Ask the practice if it is okay to wait in the car when you arrive and have them text or call when the veterinarian is ready to see the cat.
 This reduces the amount of time spent in the waiting room with other animals who may also be stressed.
 If this is not practical, bring a towel or blanket and cover the carrier which can help to keep the cat calm.

-Almost no cat likes visiting the veterinarian, but if you have a cat who is particularly anxious, the veterinarian may be able to prescribe a light sedative to administer.
+Almost no cat likes visiting the veterinarian, but if you have a particularly anxious cat, the veterinarian may be able to prescribe a light sedative to administer.